Hanoi night market: everything you need to know before visiting

 About the Hanoi night market

-Those visitors who have done their research before visiting have surely caught wind of the weekend night market in Hanoi.
+Those visitors who have done their research before visiting have surely caught wind of the weekend Hanoi night market.
 It occupies some of the busiest streets found in the Old Quarter, including Hang Duong, Hang Ngang, and Hang Dao.
 The market is approximately 3 km in length, and it starts at the Dong Kinh Nghia Thuc square and ends at the Dong Xuan market gate.
 Visitors are free to meander as they please, as the roads are blocked off to transportation.
-The market is free of commotion, as well, and visitors are instead greeted by locals conversing and music playing.
-The market is open every Friday, Saturday, and Sunday night from 8 p.m. and is open late.
+The Hanoi night market is free of commotion, as well, and visitors are instead greeted by locals conversing and music playing.
+The night market is open every Friday, Saturday, and Sunday night from 8 p.m. and is open late.

 Those who are looking for souvenirs in Vietnam should look no further than the Hanoi night market, as it is equipped with everything one needs to impress their friends and family back home.
 For many of foreign visitors, the handicrafts sold here are the most sought after products found at the weekend market.
 Visitors will find vendors selling bamboo dolls and pictures, handmade postcards, and even leather handbags.
 Necklaces, bracelets, keychains, and more are sold in a variety of shapes, sizes, and colors.

 Backpackers and travelers should not bypass stalls selling traveling items, like backpacks, waterproof coats, and more.
-This is one of the cheapest places to find items for your traveling endeavors and at a discounted price.
+Hanoi night market is one of the cheapest places to find items for your traveling endeavors and at a discounted price.
 Remember to barter.
 Vendors may even sell an item half price!
 There is a strong haggling tradition in the northern provinces of Vietnam, so as long as the sellers do not inform customers that the items they are selling have a fixed price, feel free to negotiate with them.
+Our best recommendation would be, have a local guide to accompany you.
+This way you can maximize your local experience!

 The food area on Hang Buom Street is a must-visit destination where food vendors gather congregate.
 Pay attention to the t-sections, as this is where you can easily detect a more spacious area with a handful of people eating.